snowjaguar625/nodebestpractices/README.md

   // for class name we use UpperCamelCase class SomeClassExample {

-    // for const names we use the const keyword and lowerCamelCase const config = {
+    // for const name we use UPPERCASE const CONFIG = {
       key: 'value'
     };